jeepapichet/conjur-openshift-follower-deploy/README.md

 ### Platform

-If you are working with OpenShift, you will need to set:
+This sample is for OpenShift, you will need to set:

 ```
 export PLATFORM=openshift
-export OSHIFT_CLUSTER_ADMIN_USERNAME=<name-of-cluster-admin> # system:admin in minishift
-export OSHIFT_CONJUR_ADMIN_USERNAME=<name-of-conjur-namespace-admin> # developer in minishift
 ```

-Otherwise, this variable will default to `kubernetes`.

 #### OpenShift